transdigiware/blockchain/howto/console-icp-manage.md

 Use the request below to create an API key and secret.
 You can then use this key and secret to use the other APIs.
 The API secret is not stored by the console and needs to be saved by the user.

+For all of APIs provided by the console, you need to add a `-k` or ``--insecure`` flag to bypass the requirement for a TLS certificate.
+You can also download the TLS certificate from your console by using your browser.

 #### Create an API key
 {: #console-icp-manage-create-api-key}